-The full-time MBA Class of 2018 comprises 585 students from 57 countries, with international students making up 36 percent of the class.
-A good majority (62 percent) are from the US, 14 percent from Asia, 12 percent from Central/South America and Mexico, and nearly 6 percent from Europe.
+The full-time MBA Class comprises nearly 600 students from over 50 countries, with international students making up a good portion (over 35%) of the class.
+A good majority are from the US, about 15 percent from Asia, over 10 percent from Central/South America and Mexico, and over 5 percent from Europe.

-The class, with 42 percent female students, has an average work experience of five years.
-Nearly 28 percent of the class are undergraduate business majors, 25 percent economics majors, 20 percent engineering, 17 percent liberal arts, and 7 percent physical sciences.
+The class, with over 40 percent female students, has an average work experience of five years.
+Nearly 30 percent of the class are undergraduate business majors, 25 percent economics majors, 20 percent engineering, shy of 20 percent liberal arts, and the rest physical sciences.

-The biggest industry represented is consulting (21 percent of the students), followed by education/government/nonprofit (12 percent), commercial/investment banking/brokerage and investment management (both nearly 9 percent), and venture capital and private equity (6 percent).
+The biggest industry represented are consulting, education/government/nonprofit (12 percent), commercial/investment banking/brokerage and investment management, and venture capital and private equity.